Lucky777b/School_District_Analysis/README.md

 ![new_school_summary](https://user-images.githubusercontent.com/104864579/178059724-555a2512-66c2-4a2e-ad63-cda1afd02fda.png)

- By looking at the example shown above for the original vs. the updated school summary:
+ By looking at the example shown above for the original(1st image) vs. the updated school summary(2nd image):

    * "Average Math Score" went down by -0.1 points, and "Average Reading Score" went up 0.05 points.
    * "% Passing Math" went down by -0.1%, "% Passing Reading" went down by -0.2%, and "% Overall Passing" went down by -0.3%.